LeMagnifiq/LeMagnifiq/README.md

 * Constructed efficient real-time reporting infrastructure that eliminated monthly hours of manual reporting using Excel Macros, Pivot tables, and LOOKUP functions.
 * Evaluated the performance of business products by identifying trends leading to a rise in monthly, quarterly, and yearly targets from 2X to 4X.
 * Produced reports on Excel to identify clients likely to require future service or renewal, providing insight to Customer Success teams, thereby increasing revenue by 35% and reducing churn by 20%.

----

-Feel free to adjust the template as needed.
-I hope this helps, and let me know if you need any further assistance!